- Officially » România

 - European Union country not in the Schengen Area.

-- Romania is currently in the process of joining the Schengen area
+- Romania is currently in the application process of joining the Schengen area

 - Many long-term travellers head to Romania (and other Balkan countries) after spending the maximum allowed 90-days in the Schengen Area.